• Skip to main content

 As a side note, we’ll point out that the factors mentioned above, collectively, are usually all that’s needed to make an accurate diagnosis for canker sores.

-- We’ll also mention that when viewed microscopically, the histologic characteristics of canker sores are non-specific and therefore this method of examination isn’t especially useful in identification.
+• When viewed microscopically, the histologic characteristics of canker sores are non-specific, making this method of evaluation of little diagnostic value.

 (Visit this page if you’d like information about The biology of canker sore formation. )